An NYPD Officer, a nine-year veteran, investigates drug sales in lower Manhattan. He has made 500 narcotics-related arrests.

 Thus, a person who is standing in the vestibule of a NYCHA building that has a history of drug activity, may be approached by the police, questioned about residency and required to produce identification, even if that individual has not engaged in conduct indicative of criminality.
 Such questioning is considered a level one contact.
 A person’s mere presence in a public housing building known for drug activity is, therefore, sufficient to justify an officer’s inquiry into whether the individual is there lawfully.

 In 1992, the Legislature criminalized trespass in public housing.
 The purpose of the bill was to improve security in housing projects.
 The introducers’ memorandum states that the new provision was necessary to close a loophole in existing laws which were ineffective against would be trespassers on NYCHA property, because public housing was considered open to the public.
-However, a New York Sex Crimes Lawyer said neither the plain language of the statute nor its legislative history suggests that the Legislature intended to eliminate or relax a level one protection in housing projects.
+However, neither the plain language of the statute nor its legislative history suggests that the Legislature intended to eliminate or relax a level one protection in housing projects.
 No matter the location, luxurious or modest, the police must have some objective credible reason to request information about a person’s residency.
 Officers conducting vertical patrols are not permitted to select individuals for questioning based on presence alone.
 At a minimum, there must be evidence of prior criminality in the building.

 Here, where the police routinely engaged in random, unjustified questioning and there is evidence that they do the practice amounts to a violation of the rule.
 The officer’s initial inquiry, based solely on defendant’s presence in the lobby, and the resulting arrest and search were unlawful.
 Therefore, the defendant’s statements and the physical evidence recovered by the police are the fruits of the poisonous tree and must be suppressed.